Communication Access Realtime Translation

 - The text on the screen will reflect everything going on in the environment, including environmental sounds and speaker identifiers.
 Examples include:

-For more information or clarification, please call Kim Bates, Interpreter Coordinator at 864-4064.
+For more information or clarification, please contact the University Academic Support Center at 785-864-4064.

 **This information was modified from the PEPNet Teacher Tipsheet in order to meet the needs of students here at the University of Kansas.